pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/decompose-conditional.md

 Select "charge = quantity * winterRate + winterServiceCharge;"

 #|en| Now we turn to the body of the conditional.
-First we extract everything inside <code>then</code> to a new method.
+First we extract everything inside `then` to a new method.

 Go to the end of "Stadium"